INGEOTEC/NLP-Course/topics/06TextCategorization.md

 uniq_labels = {str(v): k for k, v in enumerate(uniq_labels)}
 ```

-It is time to estimate the likelihood parameter for each of the classes.
+It is time to estimate the likelihood parameters for each of the classes.
 It is assumed that the data comes from a Categorical distribution and that each token is independent.
-The likelihood parameters can be stored in a matrix (variable `l_tokens`) with $$K$$ rows, each row contains the parameter for the class, and the number of columns corresponds to the vocabulary's size.
+The likelihood parameters can be stored in a matrix (variable `l_tokens`) with $$K$$ rows, each row contains the parameters of the class, and the number of columns corresponds to the vocabulary's size.
 The first step is to calculate the frequency of each token per class which can be done with the following code.

 ```python
 l_tokens = np.zeros((len(uniq_labels), len(w2id)))